devperz-analyst/Data-Analyst-Portafolio/ecommerce-sales-analysis/README.md

 📌 Project Overview

-This project analyzes e-commerce sales data to identify key trends, top-performing products, and revenue patterns.
+This project analyzes retail revenues to identify key trends, top-performing products, and revenue patterns.
 The goal is to extract actionable insights that can help improve business performance and decision-making.

 ---